-There will be three hormones discussed here, estrogen, progesterone and testosterone.
-While the first two get a lot of press, many women don’t even know they have testosterone and how important it is!
+There will be three hormones discussed here, estrogen, progesterone, and testosterone.
+While the first two get a lot of press, many women do not even know they have testosterone or how important it is to their health.
 We’ll get to that soon enough.

 Men’s hormones operate on a daily cycle.
 They basically follow the sun.
 Women’s hormones operate more on a monthly cycle.
-Think of it as a lunar or moon-thly cycle, which is the root of the word.
-Thus the symptoms, or lack of symptoms, around your cycle are going to be the major sign of your hormonal health.
-(Like we recommend looking at morning wood for men, here is your key indicator.)
+Think of it as a lunar or moon–thly cycle, which is the root of the word.
+Thus the symptoms or lack of symptoms, around your cycle are going to be the major sign of your hormonal health.
+(Like for men, we recommend looking at morning wood as a key indicator.)

-We’ll dive into these three hormones and what can be done specifically for them, herbally and otherwise.
-Then we’ll look at some of the bigger picture things that effect all of them.
+We’ll dive into these three hormones and look at what can be done specifically for them with herbs and otherwise.
+Then we’ll look at some of the bigger picture things that affect all of them.

-With men it’s typically pretty simply.
+With men, it’s typically pretty simple.
 I’d say in 80% or more of cases we need more testosterone and less estrogen.
-With women it’s not so easy.
-For at least two of these three hormones different women may need more or less, for the numbers to go up or down.
+With women, it’s not so easy.
+For at least two of these three hormones, different women may need more or less, for the numbers to go up or down.

 For best results work with your doctor to get blood or saliva testing of these.